imarc/handbook/strategy.markdown

 Goal
 :	Find out what works by asking *real people* to try it.
 Can be used to improve existing systems, or while developing new ones.

-Tasks
-:	Vary by type of testing; see below.

 Deliverables
 :	Results may be delivered as part of the [Discovery Report](#DiscoveryReport) or as a dedicated findings report.